 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.

 You’ve gone through the initial stages of starting your personal training business, from writing a business plan to getting licenses and permits.
 Now you’re ready to get online with your own fitness website.

 Digitally savvy clients expect that they can interact with your business on their own terms, any time, anywhere.
 One key channel that clients can use to contact you, to book appointments, and to learn about your business is your website.
 Clients often do research online before they select a new trainer, and your website is an opportunity to own your narrative.

 Here are seven steps that can help you build out your personal training website:

 If you don’t have a website, you need to purchase your domain.
 Some website-building platforms allow you to claim a domain, or you can use a separate domain registrar.
 Your domain could be your business name if it’s available, your personal name, or something that fits your fitness brand and location.

 A good domain name should be short and easy to share.
 Avoid using numbers, hyphens, underscores, and symbols that are difficult to remember.
 Connect the domain name to keywords tied to you and your business.
-If your business name isn’t available, consider an alternate domain extension, such as .fitness or .training.
+If your business name isn’t available, consider an alternate domain extension, such as .fitness, .nyc, or .training.

-You could also include the name of your town or neighbourhood in your domain.
+You could also include the name of your town or neighborhood in your domain.
 Be sure to check search engines and consult with legal counsel to ensure that you don’t run into trouble by choosing a domain name that may be confusingly similar to another business’s brand.

 2. Pick a website builder.